-I hope this is helpful!
-If you ever find yourself using any of these tips for a long weekend in Savannah, Georgia, please let me know how it turns out for you!
+I hope this is helpful for planning your own Savannah, GA weekend getaway!
+If you ever find yourself using any of these tips for a weekend in Savannah, GA, I’d love to know how it turns out for you!

-Itinerary for a Long Weekend in Savannah: Thursday Night or Early Friday Morning
+Itinerary for a Long Weekend in Savannah, GA: Thursday Night or Early Friday Morning

 Walk around the historic district to start taking in the beautiful trees with the famous Spanish moss, and the amazing historic buildings.
 Your hotel should have a map, or you can view one here.
 The area is pretty small, and can be easily walked around.

 For “Midnight in the Garden of Good and Evil” fans, you can check out the Mercer Williams House at 429 Bull Street, Savannah, GA 31401.

 Lunch at Mrs. Wilke’s Boarding House at 107 W. Jones Street, Savannah, GA 31401.
 Reasonably priced and has been labeled as some of the best eats in Savannah.
 The staff even wore fun T-Shirts that said something to the effect of “If the Colonel made our chicken, he would have been called the General.”
 Be aware that they have odd hours (as do a few Savannah restaurants), with a break between lunch and dinner and Sundays closed.

 First African Baptist Church at 23 Montgomery Street, Savannah, GA 31401.
 One of the oldest black churches in the country, and the first in Savannah.
 Was also a stop on the Underground Railroad.
 Call 912-233-6597 to schedule a free tour!

 Sit on a veranda somewhere and enjoy a mint julep!
 I did not get to do this, as I had just found out I was pregnant.
 Maybe someday!

 Itinerary for a Savannah, Georgia weekend getaway: Friday Evening